e-gaydarzhi/Cobian_Reflector_Telegram/README.md

 After the application finishes its work on finding errors, a notification should come to your telegram chat as shown in the screenshot below:
 ![2023_04_12_11_45_18_Mirvari_Backup_Eugene_44782_](https://user-images.githubusercontent.com/107859162/231404399-e7cfc2c9-4aac-491d-b0f6-fb8a83a47ca6.png)

+You can add a launch in the task scheduler, or add to cobian reflector to make it run at the end of the job.